xaviermerino/ECE1552/ControlStructures/Readme.md

 The `switch` statement evaluates the expression given to it.
 In this case the expression given to it was the integer variable `item`.
 If `item` matches any of the cases within the `switch` statement then it executes that section.
 Each `case` needs a `break` statement at the end.
 We will explain why shortly.
 If the expression did not evaluate to any of the cases then the default case will be executed.

+The general structure of a `switch` statement is presented below.

 ```c++
 switch( expression )
 {